Medical device design: Risk Classification

 Regulations differ by class based on their complexity or the potential hazards in the event of malfunction.
-Class I devices are the least likely to cause major bodily harm or death in the event of failure, and are subjected to less stringent regulations than are devices categorized as Class II or Class III.
+Class I devices are the least likely to cause major bodily harm or death in the event of failure, and are subjected to less stringent regulations than devices categorized as Class II or Class III.

 In the regulation process, 2021 statistics showed: 47% of devices were class I, 43% were class II and 10% were class III.

 Class I: General controls

 Class I devices are subject to the least regulatory control.
 Class I devices are subject to "General Controls" as are Class II and Class III devices.

 General controls are the only controls regulating Class I medical devices.
 They state that Class I devices are not intended to be: